Northern State (Sudan): Post-medieval period and colonial rule

 In the late 19th century, the region became a theatre of the Mahdist War (1881–1899).
-The Mahdist forces, led by Muhammad Ahmad, gained significant support along the Nile, and several battles took place near Dongola.
+The Mahdist forces, led by Muhammad Ahmad, gained support along the Nile, and several battles took place near Dongola.
 Following the defeat of the Mahdists by the Anglo-Egyptian campaign in 1898, Northern State was integrated into Anglo-Egyptian Sudan (1899–1956).

 During the Anglo-Egyptian period, Dongola and surrounding towns became administrative and trade centers connecting Egypt with the central Sudanese heartland.

-After independence in 1956, Northern State saw the building of the Merowe Dam, the largest contemporary hydropower project in Africa.
+State of Sudan

+After independence in 1956, Northern State saw the construction of the Merowe Dam.
+The construction of the dam resulted in the forced displacement of tens of thousands of residents.
+Estimates place the number of people living in the area flooded by the reservoir at 55,000 to 70,000 mainly from the Manasir, Hamadab and Amri communities.
+These families moved from fertile riverbank lands where they practiced agriculture and maintained date palm groves into desert settlements where soil quality and water access were far poorer.
+Proposals for Kajbar Dam prompted a UN expert to raise similar concerns about displacement of local populations.
+In June 2007, security forces opened fire on demonstrators opposing the project, an event known as the Kajbar massacre.
+In 2021 the government formally cancelled the Kajbar and Dal dam projects.

 Sudanese civil war (2023–present)

-On 15 April 2023, Northern State saw limited clashes as part of the wider fighting that took place across Sudan at the start of the war.
+On 15 April 2023, Northern State experienced limited clashes as part of the wider fighting that took place across Sudan at the start of the war.
 The Rapid Support Forces (RSF) battled Sudanese and Egyptian forces in the town of Merowe but were defeated and withdrew toward Khartoum.
-Their withdrawal ended RSF activity in the state.
-Northern State has not experienced further direct combat since April 2023, apart from incidents of drone activity.
+Their withdrawal ended ground combat in the state, though Northern State was subsequently affected by RSF drone activity beginning in late 2024.

+Border triangle

+The Libya, Egypt,and Sudan border triangle sits on Northern State’s northwestern edge.
+In June 2025, the Sudanese Armed Forces clashed there with RSF elements and forces linked to Khalifa Haftar, then withdrew from the area.
+The RSF took control of the triangle, extending its presence to Northern State’s frontier with Libya and Egypt.
+By February 2026, Egypt had deployed drones to East Uweinat near the Sudanese border, and Egyptian and Sudanese forces had carried out airstrikes against RSF positions and convoys in the triangle.